theocharistr/Law_Game/CSI/Scripts/README.md

 ![alt text](https://github.com/theocharistr/Law_Game/blob/main/CSI/Scripts/Forward%20Scenario/Csi.gif)

 Modifications
-We followed a tutorial (Romi Fauzi) with significant changes:
+We followed a Trajectory Visualization tutorial (https://www.youtube.com/watch?v=6mJMmF5sLxk&ab_channel=RomiFauzi Romi Fauzi) with significant changes:
 Removed gravity from the bullet.
 Changed the trajectory equation to a straight line.

 #### Equations of Motion
 The simplified equations of motion, considering no gravity or air resistance, are:

 - `V_xz = xz(t) / t`
 - `V_y = y(t) / t`
 where \( xz(t) \) and \( y(t) \) are the distances traveled in the \( xz \) and \( y \) directions, respectively.

 ## Backward Scenario: Shooter Position Detection
 The backward scenario aims to locate the possible shooter position based on bullet hole images and/or cartridges in the scene.